CodeSeeker99/codeseeker99.github.io/_posts/2021-01-21-your-filename2.md

   Please make sure the variable names match here exactly, since that is crucial for postgres to identify it with.
 Also, if you're wondering what the **volume** tag is for.
 It is to create a separate drive and mount it in the postgres database storage, so that we have a place for persistent storage of data after the container stops.
 It should be available in the ```/var/lib/docker/volumes``` folder on the host.

+  Also do notice that we're not making a new Dockerfile for this container, because there no specific commands to run in this case.
+We're using the parent image straight out of the box.

 At this point, our database and our django app are prepared to run.
 Let's add one quick command at the end of our django project's Dockerfile:

 ```docker